 SRP's energy mascot, Wattson, shows children how to be safe by teaching 10 electric safety rules.

 Know What?
 We Know About Electric Safety (grades K-3):

 An excellent guide for parents and children that deals with potential electrical dangers, such as flying kites near overhead wires or playing close to electrical equipment.

-Electricity: Making the Connection (grades 4-8, limit 1 per teacher):
+Electricity: Making the Connection (grades 4-8):

 A 10-minute video in a friendly, non-technical format describes how electricity is generated, transmitted and distributed.

 This booklet explains electricity and illustrates how a power plant operates.
 Learn how electricity reaches the user and the many ways it serves the public.